kwasichrappah/Indian_start-up_venture_investment_data_analysis/README.md

 ## Hypothesis
 Is start-up investments a good venture ?

+## Assumptions
+1. Investor is a patriotic Indian
+2. Interested in Startups in India only and owned by indians

 ## Analytical Questions
 1. How many companies need funding and are at what level of funding ?